 If you use Amazon’s own FBA prep service, Amazon can prepare your eligible products for a per-unit fee.
 AEB Logistics can perform the same prep for significantly less.
 We’re a leading fulfillment prep services provider, designed specifically for Amazon FBA merchants.
+We can:

 How should the cargo be labeled?

 Each carton in an Amazon shipment must have the proper Amazon label attached.
 This makes sure that it arrives safely and quickly to the correct Amazon fulfillment center.